InquisitorJax/Xamarin-MAUI-Apps/README.md

 - make sure your images fit in a single row
 - take a few minutes to submit some app store reviews for other apps listed here

+Chat with other Xamarin indie-devs in the [slack channel](https://xamarinchat.slack.com/archives/C02C88N50KU)

 ## Remotime: Freelancer Invoicing
 Simply manage your tasks, time and invoices